 Harmonization versus blurred lines on terms, timing and thresholds

-It’s not surprising that every time there is a new expectation around incident reporting I get calls from friends across industry asking:
+It’s not surprising that every time there is a new expectation around incident reporting, I get calls from friends across the security industry asking:

 Will the regulators harmonize their expectations?